-It is true that with a 15 year loan you will pay less than a 30 year loan in interest.
+It is true that with a 15 year loan you will pay less interest than a 30 year loan.
 However, you are paying a higher payment every month on the 15 year loan.
-If you add up the payment savings with the 30 year loan, you save $2,796 each year and $41,940 over 15 years on your mortgage payment.
+If you add up the payment savings with the 30 year loan, you save $2,796 each year and $41,940 over 15 years by paying a lower payment.

-That extra money can be used for many things that will make you much more money than that $6,000 in savings.
+That extra money can be used for many things that will make you much more money than that $6,000 in interest you save.
 You can save up the cash flow to buy more rental properties.
 You can use the money to build an emergency fund.
-You could also pay extra to the mortgage early and if you ever need the extra money later, you can stop putting extra money into the mortgage.
+You could also pay extra to the mortgage and if you ever need the extra money later, you can stop putting extra money into the mortgage.

 Buying multiple rental properties is harder with 15 year loans